-The launch of gluten free bread this week at Pret a Manger UK has caused a bit of a social media storm.
+The launch of gluten free bread earlier this year at Pret a Manger UK caused a bit of a social media storm.
 Why?
 Well their busy kitchens are simply not able to ensure safe preparation of the gluten free sandwiches.
 In theory Pret have established good processes to limit the cross contamination risk, but in practice their kitchens get so hectic that these standards are impossible to uphold.
 For further details read my Pret a Manger update.

 Debate on social media circled around the general issue of cross contamination at mixed facility restaurants and it got me thinking.
 What does the gluten free community deem an acceptable level of risk?

 It is such a personal question for coeliacs like me and others who are very sensitive to gluten.
 Some coeliacs will only eat at dedicated facilities, others have decided to run the Pret gauntlet.
 I have decided to share where I sit on that scale, as well as some general top tips for dining out safely as a coeliac.

 These are entirely my personal views and best practices.
 Please always go for the level of risk that you feel is appropriate for you.
 I am coeliac (diagnosed 20 years ago, hence I have a lot of experience) and take a lot of extra care, especially as I am a gluten free blogger recommending restaurants to a large audience of other coeliacs.
 I would NEVER recommend somewhere if I did not feel it were safe for coeliacs without providing a clear upfront note stressing that it is not safe for us.